jtyr/ansible-config_encoder_filters/README.rst

 The special value :code:`!!!null` can be used, to create a key without any value.
 This must be wrapped in quotes, to avoid being evaluated as a YAML tag.

-To create a key with literal value :code:`!!!null`, the escape sequence :code:`\!!!null` can be used.

 Take the following data structure:

 .. code:: yaml